Skip to content

 2. When a refresh token associated with the session is used to request a new access token

 In your authorization request, you have the option to include the max_age parameter.
 This parameter allows you to define the maximum acceptable time (in seconds) since the user's last authentication.
 For instance, if you add max_age=120 to the authentication request, it implies that the user needs to re-authenticate if their last authentication was over 120 seconds (2 minutes) ago, regardless of having a valid session.
-This parameter is useful when the client needs to ensure that the user authenticated within a specific timeframe.
+This is useful when the client needs to ensure that the user authenticated within a specific timeframe.

 Token expiration